 However, even transplant surgery – despite being a permanent solution – has its limitations, as do all these managements.
 On transplant surgery, Dr. Robin Unger in her article “Female Hair Restoration” states that, “The main focus should be how much of an illusion of density can be created by using the lowest number of grafts in any given area, so as to enable the treatment of the most cosmetically important regions in one surgery.”
 “Illusion” is the key word here, as it cements the notion of there being no miracle cure.
 Transplant surgery is limited by the amount of donor area available, and since it is such a meticulous surgery (upon harvesting the graft, all the hair is separated into follicular units and then individually implanted into the desired area) there is only so much that can be done at one time.
 Minoxidil – the most popular management drug for men and women – works in a limited capacity as well, as Dr.’s Shamsaldeen, Mubki, and Shapiro report that, “The average increase in target area hair count is about 8% with minoxidil 2% lotion and 10-12% with the 5% formulation.”
 This is true of all treatments for AGA: regeneration is limited.
 This is why most physicians are advised to “manage expectations”.
 With multiple treatments used concurrently and effective combing, hair can give the “illusion” of being thick, but as of now there is no way in which a full, healthy head of hair can be regenerated.

-This of course poses a huge problem for the victims of AGA.
+This poses a huge problem for the victims of AGA.
 In our society, balding is seen as a sign of aging or growing, and those of us that do go bald are told to just “deal with it”.
 But our society is demanding, for while it scorns those individuals that cannot accept their balding, it simultaneously mocks all bald individuals for the way they look; image is everything in our society, and while there was a time thousands of years ago when balding was considered the epitome of manliness, that same does not hold true today.
 In fact, in a study conducted by Dr.’s Tabolli, Sampogna, Pietro, Mannooranparampil, Ribuffo, and Abeni, it was shown that 78% of men suffering from AGA also suffered from some sort of anxiety.
 22% of the men in the study were more prone towards hostility, irritability, and even violence.
 And of all the bald women in the study, a staggering 55% were understandably depressed to some degree.
 Almost all patients suffering from AGA come to their physicians with concerns about their condition, but find that most physicians display a great deal of “disinterest discussing hair loss” (Chin, 2013).
 At the end of the day, AGA is not a life threatening disease and so it is understandable that physicians would not give it much weight, but the fact of the matter is that AGA elicits an astounding psychological effect on patients, and physicians need to take that into account for the sake of the patient’s overall wellbeing.